xiaoming988/YOLO11-FR/README.md

 yolo detect train model=ultralytics/cfg/models/11/yolo11_FFCM_REEM.yaml data=path/to/GYU_DET_Crack.yaml epochs=100 imgsz=640 batch=16 seed=1
 ```

+## Notes on pretrained weights

+This repository does not include pretrained model weights or trained checkpoint files.
+Official YOLO11 pretrained weights can be obtained through the Ultralytics framework when required.
+Trained weights generated during experiments should be saved separately and are not redistributed in this repository.

 ## Code availability

-The author-generated code used for implementing YOLO11-FR, dataset construction, Crack500 conversion, training, evaluation, and ablation experiments is provided in this repository.
+The author-generated code used for implementing YOLO11-FR, dataset construction, Crack500 conversion, training, evaluation, ablation experiments, and repeated-seed experiments is provided in this repository.

 The public datasets used in the study are not redistributed in this repository and should be downloaded from their original public sources cited in the manuscript.